nikhilgv9/winlibrepacman/docs/source/beginner_guide.rst

 specify the address of your local HTTP server in winlibre.py file.

 You can use EasyPHP to manage a HTTP server very easily on Windows.

+You also need to install `python for windows extensions <http://starship.python.net/crew/mhammond/win32/>`_ library which is used in the SMART port on windows platform.

 Structure of the project
 ========================